step-/JSON.awk/FAQ.md

 cat 1.json | JSON.awk "-"
 ```

-Again, this is like method [A], and note that the following notation _isn't_
+Again, this is like method [A].
+Note that the following notation is
-supported:
+invalid:

 ```sh
 cat 1.json | JSON.awk
 ```

-because JSON.awk is expecting a list of input files from stdin but gets JSON
+because JSON.awk expects a list of input files from stdin but gets JSON
 data instead.
-Of course, this notation is supported:
+This is the correct notation:

 ```sh
 echo -e "file1\nfile2\n" | JSON.awk